LeoDog896/beggar-my-neighbour/README.md

 As winning can be determined by this state, we don't need to keep track of the winner.

-The decks should be represented as a queue, as we only ever need to add to the bottom and remove from the top.
+The decks should be represented as a FIFO queue, as we only ever need to add to the bottom and remove from the top.

+## Multi-game approach

+In order to solve multiple games, it runs games based on a random deck with rayon.

 ## Perf testing